 WEEKLY VOLUNTEER EVENT

-Learn about harm reduction and support our Syringe Access Services program by joining our weekly volunteer group, held every Wednesday evening from 6 pm – 8 pm.
-There’s no training or orientation — simply sign up, show up, and volunteer.
+Learn about harm reduction and support our Syringe Access Services program and help end the HIV epidemic by joining our weekly volunteer group, held every Tuesday evening from 6 pm – 8 pm.
+There’s no special training or orientation — simply sign up, show up, and volunteer.
 Come once or as often as you’d like.
 Space is limited; so please sign up in advance.

 VOLUNTEER AT STRUT